User Guide

 • Ingest — Signals arrive via CSV, webhook, or integration sync.

-• Process — Clarion AI automatically classifies, extracts themes, scores sentiment, computes importance, and generates vector embeddings.
+• Process — Clarion AI automatically classifies, extracts themes, scores sentiment, computes importance, and indexes everything for semantic search.

 • Synthesize — The AI engine clusters related insights into opportunities and scores them with PM frameworks.